Skip to main content

 Content & Usage Report: Spaces

 List all spaces in your Confluence instance and how active they are in a specified date range.
-Access different space tools or archive or delete spaces directly from the report.
+Access different space tools, archive, or delete spaces directly from the report.

 This new report is now part of the Global Report.